5-pebbles/diana-ii/README.md

   <summary><b><code> OR A 0x4 </code></b></summary>
 &nbsp;

-This is instruction preforms a logical `OR` on the provide values storing the result in the first register.
+This instruction performs a logical `OR` on the provided values, storing the result in the first register.

 | p | q | OR |
 |---|---|----|